Jeff Kober: Career

 Kober may be best known as Dodger in China Beach and Daedalus in the short-lived cult horror series Kindred: The Embraced.
 He has made guest appearances on such television series as Buffy the Vampire Slayer, Law & Order: Special Victims Unit, CSI: Crime Scene Investigation, ER, 24, The Closer, New Girl, Criminal Minds, Star Trek: Voyager, and Star Trek: Enterprise.
 He played the character Julian Bradley in the two-part 1985 episode entitled "The Monster: Part 1&2" on Highway to Heaven.
 He played Jacob Hale, Jr. in the FX series Sons of Anarchy and Joe in the AMC series The Walking Dead.
 He also featured as DJ Ray from Reef Radio in Bacardi 1990s 'serve chilled' advertising campaign.
 In 2013, Kober reprised his role as Daedalus for the Kindred: The Embraced DVD set in a special features segment called "Daedalus: The Last Will and Testament," which is meant for Abel (the boy Daedalus wanted to embrace in the episode "Romeo and Juliet"), who is now an adult and was embraced by Julian Luna as Kindred.
 He played a role in the 2005 film Love's Long Journey.
 He appeared in an episode of It's Always Sunny in Philadelphia called "Gun Fever Too: Still Hot".

 On June 24, 2022, Kober won the Daytime Emmy Award for Outstanding Supporting Actor in a Drama Series for his role as Cyrus Renault on General Hospital.

+In 2026, having submitted himself for the nomination, Kober was nominated for a Primetime Emmy Award for Outstanding Guest Actor in a Drama Series, for playing motorcycle mechanic Duke Ekins in six episodes of The Pitt.
+Mr. Kober also was nominated in 2026 for a Daytime Emmy Award for Outstanding Guest Performance in a Daytime Drama Series for his role as Cyrus Renault on General Hospital.
+He is the first actor to be nominated for both a Primetime Emmy Award and a Daytime Emmy Award in the same year.

 Personal life

-Kober is twice divorced.
-He married Rhonda Talbot on February 4, 1989; they had one child.
-On August 25, 1998, Kober married his second wife, fashion publicist Kelly Cutrone.
-Their marriage ended in divorce.
-On December 31, 2013, Kober married his current wife, Adele Slaughter.

-Kober is a bass guitarist who is a former member of The Walking Wounded.
+Kober is a bass guitarist and is a former member of The Walking Wounded.

 Kober visited Vietnam with co-star Dana Delany during filming of the television drama series China Beach (1988), which was based on U.S. involvement in the Vietnam War.
 Their visit is documented in the Dana Delany episode of the series Intimate Portrait (1993), which features a discussion and photographs of their journey.

 Kober is a noted artist who is responsible for the paintings attributed to his character Daedalus on Kindred: The Embraced (1996).
 Kober and Slaughter co-authored Art That Pays: The Emerging Artist's Guide to Making a Living.